dirvine/rfcs/text/0029-data-blocks/0029-data-blocks.md

 # Summary

 Data blocks are a container that allows large blocks of data to be maintained.
-These blocks can be validated by any node on a network to contain valid data that was very likely (if not almost guaranteed).to have been correctly stored onto the network.
+These blocks can be validated by a node on a network, close to the data name, to contain valid data that was very likely (if not almost guaranteed).to have been correctly stored onto the network.

 # Motivation